NoLtour/Uni-notes/(Year 1,2) Mechanics structures and materials/Year 1/Materials/3 Failure of materials/8 Polymers/thermoplastic.md

 ## Thermoplastic
 This is a plastic [[polymers|polymer]] material that becomes pliable or moldable at a certain elevated temperature and solidifies upon cooling.

+Generally quite recyclable as you can remould them by heating.